joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

+## Patch r0 Try 2

+Okay, let's try this again.

+We have the following features:
+- State + Actions
+- Components that are either Objects or Functions in the form of `(state, actions) => Vnode`
+  - I'm taking inspiration from HyperApp v1, so the render functions aren't going to be completely pure.

+We'll have a few different major types to worry about:
+- Vnode: These are what all our component code and, ultimately, what our `html` function renders.
+- RepNode: These are internal objects that enable stateful behavior:
+  - Diffing of Vnodes
+  - Stateful Integrations ala Mithril

+### Vnode Types

+Vnodes as we encounter them can take a few forms:
+- Plain `Vnode` Object
+- Injection Point Function: `(state, actions) => Vnode`
+- Primitive Values

+After Normalization, we have only two forms:
+- Plain `Vnode` Object
+- Primitive Values

+### RepNodes

+RepNodes are constructed and modified behind the scenes to enable diffing and stateful behavior.
+Vnodes of different Vnode Types will in turn have different RepNodes, even if they're in the same place.
+Vnodes of the same Vnode Type will have the same Rep Node, even if their contents change.

+A couple notes:
+- Vnodes with different Keys are considered Different regardless of if they're the same Vnode Type.
+- Primitive Values do not have RepNodes.

+Naturally, RepNodes must track some things to support all this:
+- The current Vnode
+- The current RepNodeState
+- Child RepNodes by Key
+  - Note that Child RepNodes could be in the Content Values itself, but are more likely to be in a Sub-Array within the Content Values.

 ## Other thoughts: Do We Need State/Actions?

 I wonder if I could get around obligatory State/Actions?
 Tangential, I wonder how a Context API might work.